Mahkxai/GAC-Tour/README.md

-# GAC Tour
+# GAC Tour - Discover Campus Stories in Real Time
-GAC Tour is a crowd-sourced app that streams media based on the user's location.
-The app serves as a social media platform where current students can share their stories from particular campus buildings onto the app whereby the visitors can view these stories as they pass by various locations during their tour.
+Welcome to GAC Tour, an innovative crowd-sourced app that brings campus stories to life through dynamic media streams based on users' locations.
+Designed as a social media platform, this app empowers current students to share their unique stories from specific campus buildings.
+Visitors, in turn, can access and enjoy these stories as they explore different buildings during their tour.

 ![login_page](https://github.com/hardikshr/GAC-Tour/assets/110008888/54b4b36e-dbee-4ba0-8bac-f23a68770512)

-## How It's Made:
+## Tech Stack

-**Tech used:** Android Studio, Kotlin, Firebase Database, Firebase Storage, GeoLocationApi
+Built with: Android Studio (Kotlin), Firebase Database, Firebase Storage, GeoLocationApi

+## How It Works
-The starting screen of the app prompts the user to login as a student or a guest.
-Both the parties will be streamed the same media but the students will have an additional permission to upload media of their liking as well.
+###User Authentication: The app greets users with a login screen where they can identify as students or guests.
+Both groups can enjoy the same media streams, but students enjoy the added privilege of contributing their own media.

-For the prototype, the students can select from a list of buildings where they want to upload the media.
-The media is stored in a firebase storage containing media folders for every building on the list.
-The metadata about the media is stored separately on a firebase database in order to facilitate scheduling algorithms for streaming the appropriate media.
+###Media Sharing: For the prototype, students can choose from a curated list of buildings where they can upload their media.
+The media content is stored in Firebase storage, organized neatly into folders that correspond to each building on the list.

+###Smart Metadata Handling: To enhance the media streaming experience, metadata about the media is stored separately in a Firebase database.
+This separation allows for the implementation of intelligent scheduling algorithms, ensuring that the right media is streamed to the right location at the right time.

+###Location-Based Streaming: Currently, media associated with a particular building is streamed to the app when the user is within a 50-meter radius of the building.
+By leveraging reference latitude and longitude coordinates, the app identifies designated areas around each building.
+These coordinates are meticulously chosen to avoid overlapping areas.
+Using the GeoLocationApi, the app determines the user's location and triggers media streaming when the user enters a designated area.

 ### Student's Screen
 ![student](https://github.com/hardikshr/GAC-Tour/assets/110008888/259c86d1-04ff-4d40-b8a0-61e34c646b4c)